-It’s primarily made for them – but not solely.
-It’s a great source for knowledge for more advanced photographers, too.
+It’s primarily made for beginners, but not only for beginners.
+It’s a great source of knowledge for more advanced photographers, too.

-As I mentioned, the iPhone is a particularly great tool for travel and street photographers.
-It’s small, discreet, provides fairly good image quality and enough resolution.
-Newer models also feature two, or even three lenses, essentially covering a wide-to-standard zoom range.
+The iPhone is a particularly great tool for travel and street photographers.
+It’s small and discreet.
+The latest Pro models provide excellent image quality and high resolutions.
+Newer models also feature three lenses, giving you both a wide-angle and an optical 2x (or 3x!) telephoto zoom lens.

-If you find yourself shooting these photos with your phone, you might consider iPhone Photo Academy.
+If you find yourself shooting these types of photos with your iPhone, you might consider iPhone Photo Academy.

 So, what will you find in it?

-- 1. The Essentials of iPhone Camera (7 lessons, 40 minutes)
+- The Essentials of iPhone Cameras (8 lessons, 113 minutes)

-As you can probably see, this is a fully-fledged photography course, but it’s focused on iPhone users.
+As you can probably see, this is a very thorough photography course.
+But it’s focused on iPhone users.
 And at a total length of about 20 hours, it’s the longest I’ve reviewed so far.

-You can get this course for $99.
-This is a fairly standard price for beginner photography courses, with which this one shows plenty of common traits.
+You can get this course for $49.
+This is a fairly standard price for a beginner photography course.

 About the Creators

 The course is produced by iPhone Photography School, a team of photography educators from Riga, Latvia.
-Consequently, most of it is shot in Riga, a beautiful, historic location.
-It’s presented by Emil Pakarklis, the founder of iPS.
+Consequently, most of it is shot in Riga—a beautiful and historic location.
+It’s presented by Emil Pakarklis, the founder of iPhone Photography School.

-His style is friendly and welcoming, albeit he speaks a bit too slowly in my opinion.
-That’s why I chose the option to set a 1.25x playback speed in the video player on the site.
+His style is friendly and welcoming, but he speaks a bit too slowly in my opinion.
+That’s why I chose the option to set the playback speed at 1.25x.

 Attention to Detail

-Even though the iPhone Photo Academy is mainly made for beginners, there are very few inaccurate, or missing details from a technical standpoint.
-This is a mistake many others commit, and I’m very pleased to see that it’s not an issue here.
+Even though iPhone Photo Academy is mainly made for beginners, there are very few inaccurate or missing details from a technical standpoint.
+This is a mistake many other courses commit and I’m very pleased to see that it’s not an issue here.

-For example, resolution and compression, which are very technical topics, are perfectly understandable from Emil’s presentation.
+For example, resolution and compression (which are very technical topics, especially for a beginner) are perfectly understandable from Emil’s presentation.
 And the course doesn’t dumb anything down for simplicity or better understandability.
 Emil simply explains complicated topics in a way that anyone can understand.

 We can find pretty much every component of a good beginner course in iPhone Photo Academy.
-You’ll learn how your camera (iPhone, in this case) works, how light works, composition, various techniques for common scenarios, and editing.
+You’ll learn how your camera and light work, how to compose photos, various techniques for common scenarios, and how to edit your photos.

-It’s all fitted in a long, but also dense, concise and logically built course.
+And all of these topics fit into a very thorough, but also concise and logically structured course.

-Video and sound quality are almost flawless.
-The course is fantastically shot and edited, it’s a pleasure to watch.
+The video and sound quality are almost flawless.
+The course is fantastically shot and edited in 4K quality.
+It’s a pleasure to watch.

-It might have caught your attention that there’s a bonus module called Photo Analysis.
+It might have caught your attention that there’s a Photo Analysis bonus module.
 It’s longer than all the other modules combined.
-I didn’t watch it entirely, only the first chapter, and had a sneak peek into the others.
+I didn’t watch the entire thing—only the first chapter, but I had a sneak peek into the others.

 These chapters consist of Emil reviewing and critiquing iPhone photos.
-They are best consumed through a long period of time, to let them settle properly.
+They are best consumed over a long period of time to allow you to fully absorb them.

 The reason for this is that they teach your own personal style and taste.
-This is a hard thing to do, and while I don’t always agree with Emil’s points, I think he’s successful in doing so.
+This is a hard thing to do.
+And while I don’t always agree with Emil’s points, I think he succeeds in achieving his aim of this bonus module.

 I highly recommend watching at least some of these videos.
-You’ll develop a critical eye, which is beneficial for both improving your own work, and seeing others’ work in a new perspective.
+You’ll develop a critical eye, which is beneficial for both improving your own work and seeing others’ work from a new perspective.

 At the end of each chapter, you’ll find a summary of its contents.
-These are fantastic for quickly searching through them, especially if you’re just coming back to recap.
+These are fantastic for quickly searching through an entire chapter, especially if you’re just coming back to recap.

-These summaries are brief but don’t miss key details.
+These summaries are brief, but they include all of the key details.

 Community and Support

-iPhone Photography School has an amazing, worldwide community.
-There’s an option to leave comments on the episodes of the course – the first one has more than 40.000 of them.
-This is several multitudes larger than I’ve ever seen.
+iPhone Photography School has an amazing worldwide community.
+There’s an option to leave comments on each episode of the course, and the first one has more than 40,000 of them.

-They also have a huge Facebook group, with booming student activity and involvement.
+They also have a huge Facebook group with lots of student activity and involvement.
 Finding inspiration here is easy.
 It’s an excellent resource and I recommend taking full advantage of it.

-There are challenges in some chapters that you’re welcome to complete and upload the results to the group.
-You can then ask for constructive criticism, and also give it to others.
+There are challenges in some chapters that you’re welcome to complete and upload your results to the group.
+You can then ask for constructive criticism and also give it to others.

-Customer support also seems to be good.
-Staff react to questions quickly in both the comment section of the website and on Facebook.
+Customer support is also good.
+The staff reacts to questions quickly in both the comment section of the website and on Facebook.

 Areas to Improve

-If you’re coming to iPhone photography as a skilled photographer, you might not find a whole lot of new information in this course.
+If you’re starting iPhone photography as a skilled photographer, you might not find a whole lot of new information in this course.
 But it will refresh some of your knowledge of composition and exposure.

-You’ll find everything in it that you’d find in an introductory course, but it’s all specialised for the iPhone’s camera, interface, features and handling.
-Its production value, despite minor errors, is immense.
-In many aspects, this course is among the best out there.
+You’ll find everything in this course that you’d find in any other introductory course.
+But it’s all specialized for the iPhone’s camera, interface, features, and handling.
+The production value is fantastic.